IanoNjuguna/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. A script that lists all files, including hidden in the current directory, the parent of the working directory and the ```/boot``` directory (in this order), in long format (11-lists)

 12. A script that prints the type of the file named ```iamafile```.
 The file ```iamafile``` will be in the ```/tmp``` directory when the script runs (12-file_type)

+13. A symbolic link to /bin/ls, named __ls__.
+The symbolic link is created in the current working directory.